wallnerryan/pxup/README.md

 # Usage

-0. One time setup: `./bootstrap.sh`
+* One time setup: `./bootstrap.sh`
-1. Set the name of your image name in `global_vars.yaml`
+* Set the name of your image name in `global_vars.yaml`

-2. Adjust `roles/common/files/config.json`
+An etcd server will be setup in node0 and configured in config.json.
+If you would like your own etcd server endpoints you can adjust `roles/common/files/config.json`.

+## Build the cluster

-3. Run `./up.sh` and enjoy
+* Run `./up.sh` and enjoy

+After redeploy a new version:

+* Run `./update.sh`

 # Infrastructure